WalletZkApp/proof-generation-evm/README.md

 ## Our approach
 The previous approach involved storing the Ethereum address of the guardian in plain text on-chain.
 Our goal is to keep the guardian address private while still enabling social recovery functionality.

 To achieve this, we use the zero-knowledge addGuardians() function with Semaphore when a user adds a guardian.
-Semaphore is a solution that allows Ethereum users to prove their group membership and send signals without revealing their original identity.
+Semaphore is a solution that allows Ethereum/zkEVM chain users to prove their group membership and send signals without revealing their original identity.

 # Overview